 FinOps has moved beyond the realm of back-office operations.
 It's become a strategic function.
 The teams that embrace this shift aren't just controlling costsת they’re making smarter, faster decisions that drive the business forward.

-Your next quarterly review could actually be productive with the right FinOps for CFOs approach.
+Quarterly reviews can become significantly more productive with the right FinOps for CFOs approach.
 Instead of defensive positions and frustrated explanations, imagine a meeting where everyone understands the trade-offs and works together on solutions.

 Download our guide: 5 questions every CFO should ask about their cloud cost